Ryan Dotson

-David Ryan Dotson (born November 22, 1972) is an American politician.
-He serves as a Republican member of the Kentucky House of Representatives from Kentucky's 73rd House district.
-His district includes Clark County and part of Fayette County.
+David Ryan Dotson (born November 22, 1972) is an American pastor and politician who currently serves as a Republican member of the Kentucky House of Representatives.
+He has represented Kentucky's 73rd House district since January 2021.

+In 2026, Dotson chose to run for Kentucky's 6th congressional district following incumbent Andy Barr's decision to run for the United States Senate.
+Dotson was defeated in the 2026 Republican primary by Ralph Alvarado.

 Background

 Dotson was born on November 22, 1972, in Pikeville, Kentucky.
 He graduated from Phelps High School before attending community college in West Virginia.
-Dotson then enlisted in the United States Army, where he served as a radiologist.
+Dotson then enlisted in the United States Army, where he served as an X-ray tech.
 After leaving the army, he worked for a short time at the University of Kentucky's Albert B. Chandler Hospital before moving to Winchester, Kentucky.

 While briefly involved in real estate, Dotson currently owns a daycare as well as numerous restaurants located in Winchester, Mount Sterling, Lexington, and Somerset.

-Dotson identifies as a Pentecostal, and serves as senior pastor of Lighthouse World Outreach Center.
+Dotson is a Pentecostal Minister, and serves as senior pastor of Lighthouse World Outreach Center.

 Vanderpump Rules

 In 2019, Dotson was scheduled to appear on an episode of Vanderpump Rules, a spin-off of the reality TV series The Real Housewives of Beverly Hills, to officiate the wedding of stars Jax Taylor and Brittany Cartwright.
 Dotson was later removed from the position after tweets resurfaced that were characterized as anti-LGBT and transphobic.
 While still invited as a guest, Dotson chose not to attend.